stsynna/evotars/README.md

 ## What are Evotars?

-* Evotars are free browser-based avatars for Twitch chatters and viewers.
-It turns Twitch viewers and chatters into interactive game-like characters that react to chat and perform commands.
+* Evotars are free browser-based avatars in Twitch streams, where viewers and chatters will turn into interactive game-like characters that react to chat and perform commands.
 * It’s lightweight and easy to set up, perfect for small streamers who want to engage with their audience and grow their channel.